ashleyd480/noob-algorithm-code-practice/my-leetcode/704-binary-search.md

 Let's pretend you are a neat freak and you alphabetize your eight drawers, so the drawers stack top down A to Z. You start from the middle drawer, and if you see hoodies, then you know you go to search drawers further down for socks.
 S goes after H.
 Now imagine the time saved from doing that vs opening all your drawers.

 That is the general idea behind binary search.
+Note: binary search only works with sorted arrays.

 Here is the solution with binary search.